 Shortly after Mera catches up to him, a large group of undersea creatures known as the Trenchers arrive as they proceed to fight our two heroes.
 During the battle, Arthur’s hand is bitten hard enough for him to bleed.

 Fortunately, the Justice League arrive as they easily smack down the attackers and chase them off.
-Afterwards, they helped Mera inspire Arthur to go take his rightful place and fulfill his destiny.
+Afterwards, they help Mera inspire Arthur to go take his rightful place and fulfill his destiny.

 Back in Atlantis’ Throne Room, we learn that it was Black Manta who ordered the Trenchers to attack Arthur.
 With Orm furious about them failing their mission, Queen Atlanna arrives back as she prepares to meet the Justice League.
 Orm wants to unleash Atlantis’ wrath upon the surface since he knows of his mom’s loving time with a human man and having a baby with him.
 However, Atlanna says that she found out about his treachery towards his own people due to having scouts finding this out for her and that he’ll greatly suffer for his actions.